Godzilla king of the monsters in Hibiya

 A Godzilla statue was unveiled in Tokyo in late March 2018.
 It was a version based on the one featured in the 2016 film “Shin Godzilla.”
 According to Toho, the production company, it is Japan’s largest King of Monsters statue.
 It is a piece of cinema history.
-Let me tell you, this statue is very cool, but it comes with a caveat, unfortunately.
+Let me tell you, this statue is very cool, but it comes with a caveat.

-You can find a statue of him in, the aptly named, Hibiya Godzilla Square.
-He stands atop a pedestal, and while this might be the most giant statue of him in Japan, he is small, only three meters tall!
-It is a very cool statue, but I’d appreciate something bigger.
-With him vertically challenged, taking a shot to make him look big will be a problem.
+He’s not the huge and imposing figure from the movies.
+Large buildings surround him.
 If you shoot with a short lens, he will appear tiny in photos.
-He’ll look like the dwarf of monsters, not the king.
+He’ll be the dwarf of monsters, not the king.
 In short, you have to work for your pictures, either search for a great angle or do some post-processing work.

-Where is the Hibiya Square Godzilla?
+Where is the Hibiya Godzilla Square?

 Hibiya Station is very close to the Godzilla statue.
 The following lines use it: